| Roman Roads — A Reference Guide |

 Roman road widths varied considerably by type and location, and the width of a road is often the clearest indicator of its intended purpose.
 The legal minimum for a public road was set by the Laws of the Twelve Tables at eight Roman feet on straight sections (approximately 2.4 metres) and sixteen feet on bends (approximately 4.9 metres).

 The narrowest surviving roads were estate tracks and field paths — via privata in the Roman classification.
 At this width only a single cart could pass, and passing places would have been needed on any route of length.
 These roads served individual farms, quarries or minor settlements and were not part of the managed public network.
+Only fifteen roads in Margary's survey fall into this band, reflecting both how few minor private roads were built to a standard that left a recoverable earthwork and how many have been lost entirely to later cultivation.

 Roads in this range were typically local connecting routes, the via vicinalis, linking villages and minor settlements to the main network.
 Wide enough for a single cart with room for a pedestrian or rider alongside, they would have carried local agricultural traffic, livestock movement and short-distance trade.
 In Britain many of these routes followed or incorporated pre-Roman trackways.
+Forty-seven roads in Margary's survey fall into this band, making it the most numerous category and confirming that the secondary road network was extensive.

-5 to 7 metres (16 to 23 feet) — carriageway 4 to 6 metres (13 to 20 feet) — Standard public road between towns
+26 to 32 feet (7.9 to 9.8 metres) — carriageway 17 to 21 feet (5.2 to 6.4 metres) — Standard public road between towns

 | | |